David Starr Jordan: Cornell's David Starr Jordan Prize (1986–2020)

-Starting in 1986, the David Starr Jordan Prize was funded as a joint endowment by Cornell University, Indiana University, and Stanford.
+Starting in 1986, the David Starr Jordan Prize was funded as a joint endowment by Cornell University, Indiana University, and Stanford University.
 Every three years it was awarded to a young scientist (under 40 years) who made contributions in one of Jordan's interests of evolution, ecology, population or organismal biology.
-The prize was last awarded in 2015 to a biology professor at the University of Texas at Austin.
+The prize was last awarded in 2015 to Daniel Bolnick, a professor of integrative biology at the University of Texas at Austin.

-As Jordan's reputation became more controversial due to his support of eugenics, and particularly after the removal of Jordan's name from buildings on the campuses of Stanford and Indiana universities in 2020, there were calls to rename the prize.
+As Jordan's reputation became more controversial over his support of eugenics, and particularly after the removal of Jordan's name from buildings on the campuses of Stanford and Indiana universities in 2020, there were calls to rename the prize.
 The prize was officially discontinued in 2020 and the endowment funds were returned to their respective universities.

 Papers

-Jordan's papers are housed at Stanford University and at Swarthmore College.
+Jordan's papers are housed at Stanford University.